tshepang/blog/content/computing/companies I deeply appreciate.rst

    for a wide array of topics.
 They have succeeded specifically in one topic, programming, in a form of `Stack Overflow`_.

+-  Atlassian_ offers Bitbucket_,
--  Bitbucket_ offers gratis hosting for public software projects, which is a great thing, but not special since there are others offering the same, most notably GitHub_.
+   a gratis hosting service for public software projects;
+   this is a great thing, but not special since there are others offering the same, most notably GitHub_.
    What makes it special is that it also offers gratis hosting for unlimited private repositories.